 Anna C. Roosevelt, Professor, Ph.D., Columbia University (Amazon and Africa)

-Ryan P. Williams, Adjunct Associate Professor, Associate Curator and Section Head at the Field Museum, Ph.D., University of Florida (Peru and Bolivia)
+Ryan P. Williams, Adjunct Associate Professor, Associate Curator, the Field Museum, Ph.D., University of Florida (Peru and Bolivia)

 The Anthropology Department is home to the Spatial Analysis Laboratory which provides training in Geographic Information Systems and processing of remote sensing data.
 For more information about the lab contact the coordinator Dr. Robert Hasenstab.